giovanniminchio98/telegramBotOffers/README.md

 # telegramBotOffers
-template code for a telegram bot that send formatted messages to telegram channel.
+Template code for a telegram bot that send formatted messages to telegram channel.
 Will be done for amazon offers.
 I'm interested in collaborations...😉